Sisi198/EEG-Study/README.md

 # Filter the data

-## 1. FIR (Finite Impulse Response) Filters: most widely used methid in EEG research.
+## 1. FIR (Finite Impulse Response) Filters: most widely used method in EEG research.

-   Advantage of use this funtion:

-   maintaining the exact occurence time of EEG waveforms - doesn't cause 'phase distortion (:pushes or twists the time axis of the data)'
+   * Advantage of using this function: maintaining the exact occurrence time of EEG waveforms - doesn't cause 'phase distortion (:pushes or twists the time axis of the data)'

   ### FIR filter types:
       1. Basic FIR filter (new, default):

-     Standard filter, most recommened in EEGLAB.
+         Standard filter, most recommended in EEGLAB.
 Stable with minimal signal distortion.

-     {using this default value is considered the general standard}
+           {Using this default value is considered the general standard}

       2. Windowed sinc FIR filter:

         Traditional method in signal processing.
-Applies mathematical window function to reduce the waveform distortion that occurs when cutting off frequencies. <- Basic FIR filter adopts a specific form of this sinc method that is already optimised to the most stable values (rarely used)
+Applies a mathematical window function to reduce the waveform distortion that occurs when cutting off frequencies. $\leftarrow$ Basic FIR filter adopts a specific form of this sinc method that is already optimised to the most stable values (rarely used)

       3. Parks-McClellan (equiripple) FIR filter:

          Specialised in cutting out the desired frequency band in a shape and accurate manner.

-     Risk: this filter creating artificial wave shapes (Ringing artifacts) around sharp waveforms (e.g., epileptic spikes)
+         Risk: This filter creates artificial wave shapes (Ringing artifacts) around sharp waveforms (e.g., epileptic spikes)

       4. Moving average FIR filter:

          Smoothing the signal by averaging adjacent data points.
 Rarely used for precise frequency band separation.

 ### IIR (Infinite Impulse Response) Filters type:
-    Short IIR filter:

-    Calculation speed is faster, cuts frequencies sharply (compated to FIR).
+    * Short IIR filter: Calculation speed is faster, cuts frequencies sharply (compared to FIR).
 It can cause 'Phase Distortion'.
 Used when computational resources are lacking / real-time processing is required

-    Not Recommened cases:

-    time accuracy is crucial (e.g., Event-Related Potentials (ERP)
+    Not Recommended cases: time accuracy is crucial (e.g., Event-Related Potentials (ERP)

-After Clicked Basic FIR filter (new, default):
+  * After Clicked Basic FIR filter (new, default):

 <img width="968" height="864" alt="Screenshot 2026-05-07 at 1 53 28 pm" src="https://github.com/user-attachments/assets/94d08f92-53ba-41fe-9311-7e9c9e1e2d20" />

-I've set the Lower edge of the frequency pass band (Hz) as in 1, Just for prac.
+$\rightarrow$ I've set the Lower edge of the frequency pass band (Hz) as in 1, Just for prac.

 ### 3 Main categories based on objects:

   1. General Screening and Clinical Reading (The Basics): Setting - 1 Hz to 70 Hz (plus 60Hz Notch filter turned on)

-      EEGLAB Input: Lower = 1, Higher = 70
+     * EEGLAB Input: Lower = 1, Higher = 70

-     Reason: "Spike" wave forms (During the epilepsy diagnosis) are fast and acute - the frequency pathway **MUST** kept open up to a high limit (70Hz).
+     * Reason: "Spike" wave forms (During the epilepsy diagnosis) are fast and acute - the frequency pathway **MUST** kept open up to a high limit (70Hz).

-  2. **Cognitive Science Research (ERP, Event-Related Potentials)**: Setting- 0.1 Hz to 30 Hz
+  3. **Cognitive Science Research (ERP, Event-Related Potentials)**: Setting- 0.1 Hz to 30 Hz

-      EEGLAB Input: Lower = 0.1, Higher = 30
+      * EEGLAB Input: Lower = 0.1, Higher = 30

-      Reason: EEG showing the visual or auditory stimuli (ERPs); rapid waves above 30Hz (: muscle movements) needed to cut off to smooth out.
+      * Reason: EEG showing the visual or auditory stimuli (ERPs); rapid waves above 30Hz (muscle movements) need to be cut off to smooth out.

-      Using 0.1Hz (rather than 1Hz) prevents the slow lingering effects of the brainwaves from being removed.
+      * Using 0.1Hz (rather than 1Hz) prevents the slow lingering effects of the brainwaves from being removed.

   !!
 In most cases of cognitive/neuro- psychology research will use this.
-In my research, I would be use this methods as well, since it will contains visual stimuli (Various types of facial expressions).
+In my research, I would use these methods as well, since they will contain visual stimuli (Various types of facial expressions).

-  3. Cleaning the Data (Preprocessing for ICA Application): Setting- 1 Hz to 40 Hz (or 45 Hz)
+  4. Cleaning the Data (Preprocessing for ICA Application): Setting- 1 Hz to 40 Hz (or 45 Hz)

-    EEGLAB Input: Lower = 1, Higher = 40
+    * EEGLAB Input: Lower = 1, Higher = 40

-    Reason: To automatically filter out major artifacts (e.g., eye blinks, sweats) using Independent component Analysis (ICA).
-Use this when data needed to be highly stable.
+    * Reason: To automatically filter out major artifacts (e.g., eye blinks, sweats) using Independent Component Analysis (ICA).
+Use this when data needs to be highly stable.
 Blocking the too slow waveforms (1Hz) and capping the top at 40Hz to preventing power line noise (In Europe; 50Hz)

-=>

 ### Curiosity 1.
 Lower limit settings in cognitive science (ERP) research

-0.1Hz is mostly adopted as the standards in cogntive science reseach
+  * 0.1Hz is mostly adopted as the standard in cognitive science research

-Reason: If the Lower edge is raised to 1Hz (rather than 0.1Hz), the waveforms of cognition-related brain waves that slowly appear 100m/s after the stimulus presentation (e.g., late event-related potnetials: P300, N400) can be distorted.
+  * Reason: If the Lower edge is raised to 1Hz (rather than 0.1Hz), the waveforms of cognition-related brain waves that slowly appear 100m/s after the stimulus presentation (e.g., late event-related potentials: P300, N400) can be distorted.

-(Note: Recent analysis trends - To improve the accuracy of ICA, cross-application technique is actively used; Training the ICA algorithm only on a 'copy with a 1Hz filter applied' and then overlaying the resulting noise removal fomular onto the 'original data filtered at 0.1Hz'.)
+  (Note: Recent analysis trends - To improve the accuracy of ICA, the cross-application technique is actively used; Training the ICA algorithm only on a 'copy with a 1Hz filter applied' and then overlaying the resulting noise removal formula onto the 'original data filtered at 0.1Hz'.)

 ### Curiosity 2.
 The identity of movements below 1Hz and the reason for the 40Hz upper limit

-  *The nature of frequencies below 1Hz*:
+  *The nature of frequencies below 1 Hz*:

-  primarily mechanical and physiological noise (: galvanic skin response (GSR) caused by sweat, slow drifts resulting from chemical changes between the electrodes and the scalp, and the patient's slow breathing).
+  primarily mechanical and physiological noise (galvanic skin response (GSR) caused by sweat, slow drifts resulting from chemical changes between the electrodes and the scalp, and the patient's slow breathing).

 +) Although delta waves (0.5–4Hz) are treated as significant in sleep EEGs (not with awake subjects)

-  *A reason for the 40Hz upper limit*
+  **A reason for the 40Hz upper limit**

-  Muscle noise (EMG)—generated when a subject frowns or tenses their neck or jaw—spreads widely across higher frequency bands (especially above 20Hz). -> When setting the upper limit into 40Hz: Reduce interference from a substantial amount of muscle noise.
+  * Muscle noise (EMG)— generated when a subject frowns or tenses their neck or jaw—spreads widely across higher frequency bands (especially above 20Hz). $\rightarrow$ When setting the upper limit to 40 Hz, reduce interference from a substantial amount of muscle noise.

 ## After completion of setting the lower/higher limits: